okpy/ok/README.md

 The ok.py server collects submissions and displays analysis of student progress based on logging sent from client scripts.

-Contact us to use our hosted service (http://okpy.org) for your course.
+Courses can sign up for our free hosted service on [okpy.org](https://okpy.org)

 The ok.py software was developed for CS 61A at UC Berkeley.